XomaDev/SethwayPrivacyPolicy/README.md

 Although we do not faciliate the relay of notification data for syncing, your device may occasionally connect to our servers to discover it's peers.

-During this process, a unique random UUID of the App will be temporarily stored on our server for a short amount of time.
+During this process, a UUID (version 7) of the App will be temporarily stored on our server for a short amount of time.
 This UUID cannot be linked to any specific individual.
 This UUID is not shared.

 ## 2. Data Security